BryceKrispy9/React-JS/READ.md

 **Overide Server Ports**
 env.js - what dev host/port to use to test the code for the devServer (creating env.examples.js is normal)

+**package.json**
+(See package.json file)
+Most of the scripts deal a lot with dynamic behavoior and how it interacts with the server